 The plan projects no actions for one owned office location between July 1, 2017 and June 30, 2023.

 To meet the square footage and cost outcomes defined above, the plan also includes the following projects:

-Location: Project Summary: Olympia The Olympia RCFB major reconfiguration project aligns the RCFB with the Governor's Executive Order 16-07: Building a Modern Work Environment.
+Project Summary: The Olympia RCFB major reconfiguration project aligns the RCFB with the change in square feet or annual cost.

+Governor's Executive Order 16-07: Building a Modern Work Environment.
 This project addresses the limitation of the current cubical configuration, provides a modern work environment for staff retention, and provides space for growth while continuing to support RCFB's business needs.
-The project results in no change in square feet or annual cost.
+The project results in no

-Effective Date: July 1, 2020 (FY21)

-Estimated Square Feet: 10,916 (0)